linked in pixel Ochsner Health | Ochsner Health

-The flu can have a serious impact on the health of our communities, and this year with COVID-19, it’s more important than ever for everyone to get the flu vaccine this fall to protect you and your loved ones.
-Schedule a flu vaccine appointment in MyOchsner.
+The flu can have a serious impact on the health of our communities, and with COVID-19, it’s important for everyone to get the flu vaccine each fall to protect you and your loved ones.

 If you or a family member has flu symptoms, please visit an Urgent Care location or see a doctor online 24/7 with an Ochsner Connected Anywhere Virtual Visit.